 - time for a driver to reach you from wherever they may be in Atlanta.

-Flexx drivers want to help passengers get to their destinations ON TIME with the least amount of stress possible for both passenger and driver.
+I would think most drivers would want to help passengers get to their destinations ON TIME with the least amount of stress possible for both passenger and driver.

-- There are countless people who ride both Uber and Lyft.
+- There are countless people who ride both Uber/Lyft.
 Those companies apparently listen more to the riders by allowing them to use star rating systems that do nothing more than give an attaboy/girl to diligent, hard working and dedicated drivers.

 As drivers, however, we aren’t interested in a pat on the back for driving ourselves and you safely to and from your locations.
 We would do that if you weren’t in our cars.
 We like, drive for, and understand $$$$$ better.

-- Flexx passengers can tip up to 30% in the app and I got my first Flexx tip instantly added to my pay for a SCHEDULED ride from the airport to a Buckhead hotel.
-The pay for that ride (exclusive of the tip) is more than I have ever earned on a similar Uber airport ride.
+- The passengers with the new ridehail service can tip up to 30% in the app.
+I got my first tip instantly added to my pay for a SCHEDULED ride from the airport to a Buckhead hotel back in April/May.
+The pay for that ride (exclusive of the tip) is more than I have ever earned on a similar U airport ride.

 Had that Buckhead to airport ride been an UberX, the app shows the upfront price of $21.99.